G7 commits to decarbonizing electricity by 2035 but leaves wiggle room for fossil fuels - KESQ

 By Angela Dewan, CNN

-The G7, which represents some of the world’s biggest economies, agreed on Friday to achieve “predominantly decarbonized” electricity sectors by 2035, a goal that experts say is a major step in helping the world avert catastrophic climate change.
+The G7, which represents the world’s biggest advanced economies, agreed on Friday to achieve “predominantly decarbonized” electricity sectors by 2035, a goal that experts say is a major step in helping the world avert catastrophic climate change.

-The G7 nations made the new pledge in a 40-page communiqué, in which it also reaffirmed an end to fossil fuel subsidies by the end of this year.
+G7 climate, energy and environment ministers made the new pledge in a 40-page communiqué at the conclusion of their meeting in Berlin, in which they also committed to an eventual phase-out of coal power generation, but gave no deadline for when they would do so.

-The decision does, however, leave countries open to continue using fossil fuels if their greenhouse gases are “captured.”
+The decision on decarbonization does, however, leave countries open to continue using fossil fuels if their greenhouse gases are “abated,” which means they emit less when burned, or “captured.”
 Current technology cannot capture 100% of greenhouse gases emitted by the burning of fossil fuels.

 The G7 includes the United States, Canada, France, Germany, Italy, Japan and the United Kingdom, as well as the European Union.
 Their decisions on energy and climate are often pitched to the wider G20 group, which together produce 80% of the world’s greenhouse gas emissions.
 The G20 will meet in Bali in November.